clarkcb/xsearch/README.md

-For each language version that you want to compile/run, you will need to install the compilers/interpreters for those languages, unless that system already has them installed (e.g. python and ruby on Linux / OSX).
+For each language version that you want to compile/run, you will need to install the compilers/interpreters for those languages, unless that system already has them installed (e.g. php, python and ruby on Linux / OSX).

 I have a script under the _xsearch/shared_ directory called _build.sh_ that can be used to compile any or all of the compiled language versions.
 For example,